-"That accordingly Prince Edwin summoned all the Masons in the Realm to meet him in a Congregation at York, who came and composed a General Lodge, of which he was Grand Master; and having brought with them all the Writings, and Records extant, some in Greek, some in Latin, some in French, and other Languages, from the Contents thereof that Assembly did frame the.
-Constitution and Charges of an English Lodge, made a Law to preserve and observe the same in all Time coming, and. ordained good Pay for the working Masons, &c.
+"tion and General Assembly.
+"That accordingly Prince Edwin fummoned all the " Masons in the Realm to meet him in a Congregation a " York, who came and composed a General Lodge, of " which he was Grand Master; and having brought with " them all the Writings and Records extant, some in " Greek, some in Latin, some in French, and other Lan-" guages, from the Contents thereof that Affembly did " frame the Constitution and Charges of an Figlish "Lodge, made a Law to preferve and observe the same in all Time coming, and ordained good Pay for the " working Maions, &c.

-"That in process of time, when the Lodges were more frequent, the Right W orihipful the Master and Fellows, with, the consent of the Lords of the Realm (for rnost great Men were then Masons) ordained, That for the future, at the Making or Admission of a Brother, the Constituuion should be read, and the Charge hereunto annexed, by the Master or Warden; and that such as were to be admitted Master Masons, or Masters of Work, should be examined whether they be able of Cunning to serve their respective Lords, as well the lowest as the highest, to the Honour and Worship of the aforesaid Act, and to the Profit of their Lords, for they be their Lords that employ and pay them for their Service and Travel."
+"That in process of time, when the Lodges were more " frequent, the Right Worthipful the Mafter and Fellows, " with the confent of the Lords of the Realm (for most " great Men were then Majons) ordained, That for the future, at the Making or Admission of a Brother, the " Constitution should be read, and the Charge here. unto annexed, by the Master or Warden; and that such " as were to be admitted Mafter Masons; or Masters of " Work, should be examined whether they be able of " Cunning to serve their respective Lords, as well the low-" est as the highest; to the Honour and Worship of the " aforesaid Act, and to the Profit of their Lords; for they " be their Lords that employ and pay them for their Ser-

-And besides many other Things, the said Record adds,
+" vice and Travel."

-"That those Charges and Laws of FREE MASONS have been seen and perused by our late Sovereign King Henry VI, and by the Lords of his Honourable Council, who have allowed them, and said that they be right good and reasonable to be holden, as they have been drawn out and collected from the Records of antient Times."
+And besides many other Things, the said Record adds, " That those Charges and Laws of FREE MASONS have " been seen and perused by our late Sovereign King Henry " VI. and by the Lords of his Honourable Council, who " have allowed them, and faid that they be right good " and reasonable to be holden, as they have been drawn " out and collected from the Records of antient Times."
+The Augustan Stile was revived in England by King James the First, who employed the great Inigo Jones in building him a Palace at White-hall, which is it had been finished, would, in every Perfection of MASONR x, have exceeded all the Palaces of the known Earth.
+This was afterwards carried on by King Charles the First, another Mason King; but the unhappy Civil Wares caused this glorious Design to drop; yet the stately Banquetting House, now a Chappel, remains a Monument of its design d Grandeur.

-The Augustan Stile was revived in England by King [9] James the First, who employed the great Inigo Jones in building him a Palace at White-hall, which if it had been finished, would, in every Perfection of MASONRY, have exceeded all the Palaces of the known Earth.
-This was afterwards carried on by King Charles the First, another Mason King; but the unhappy Civil Wares caused this glorious Design to drop; yet the stately Banquetting House, now a Chappel, remains a Monument of its design'd Grandeur.
+In the Reign of the next Mason King, Charles the Second, several noble Fabricks in the antient Roman Taste began to appear: This King sounded and finished his Royal Palace of Holy Rood-Honse, which has been esteemed the finest House belonging to the Crown.
+He sounded the Royal Hospital at Chelsen, a Palace at Greenwich, as also St. Paul's Church, after the Stile of St. Peter's at Rome, conducted by that excellent Architects.

-In the Reign of the next Mason King,.
-Charles the Second, several noble Fabricks in the antient Roman Taste began to appear: This King founded and finished his Royal Palace of Holy Rood-House, which has been esteemed the flnest House belonging to the Crown.
-He founded the Royal Hospital at Chelsea,.a Palace at Greenwich, as also St. Paul's Church, after the Stile of St. Peter's at Rome, conducted by that excellent Architect Sir Christopher Wren.
+Sir Christopher Wren.

-In the Reign of King William, who is with good Reason believed to have been a Free Mason, the Hospitale of Greenwich and Chelsea were carried on; the fine Buildings at Hampton-Court erected; the beautiful Palace of Loo in Holland built; and in fine, this Prince by his Example gave such a Turn of Taste to the English Nation, that ever since his Time the Nobility and Gentry of England join, as it were, Hand in Hand, with generous Ambition, in Pursuit of the Beauty and Elegance of the antient Architecture.
+In the Reign of King William, who is with good Reafon believed to have been a Free Mason, the Hospitals of Greenwich and Chelsea were carried on; the fine Buildings at Hampton-Court erected; the beautiful Palace of Loo in Holland built; and in fine, this Prince by his Example gave such a Turn of Taste to the English Nation, that ever since his Time the Nobility and Gentry of England join, as it were, Hand in Hand, with generous Ambition, in Pursuit of the Beauty and Elegance of the antient Architecture.

-His immediate Successor, the glorious Queen Ann proved a great Encourager of the Royal Art; in the 9th Year of whose Reign there was an Act of Parliament passed for the Building of 50 new Churches in London Westminster, all in the Augustan Stile.
+His immediate Successor, the glorious Queen Ann, proved a great Encourager of the Royal Art; in the 9th Year of whose Reign there was an Act of Parliament passed for the Building of 50 new Churches in London and Westminster, all in the Augustan Stile.